serenorg/serendb/docs/rfcs/016-connection-routing.md

 as a man-in-the-middle, or the connection can be routed at the network level based on the hostname or IP address.

-Either way, Neon needs to identify which PostgreSQL instance the connection should be routed to.
+Either way, SerenDB needs to identify which PostgreSQL instance the connection should be routed to.
 If the instance is not already running, it needs to be started.
 Some connections always require a new PostgreSQL instance to be created, e.g. if you want to run a one-off query against a particular point-in-time.

 The PostgreSQL instance is identified by:
-- Neon account (possibly anonymous)
+- SerenDB account (possibly anonymous)
 - cluster (known as tenant in the storage?)
 - branch or snapshot name
 - timestamp (PITR)